Discover the reasons why programming in Ruby is worthwhile and where to find job opportunities for Ruby developers.

 Ruby at SOFTSWISS

 At SOFTSWISS, we actively use the Ruby programming language.
-Our company has 5 offices in 4 countries located in Poland, Malta, Georgia, and Belarus, employing over 1,400 people, with approximately 80 being Ruby developers.
+Our company has 4 offices in 3 countries located in Poland, Malta and Georgia, employing over 1,400 people, with approximately 80 being Ruby developers.

 Ruby is extensively employed in the development of our Casino Platform, Affilka, and several internal company products that handle high workloads.
 Thanks to Ruby solutions, SOFTSWISS built the first iGaming software platform that worked with cryptocurrencies.